apache/yunikorn-web/README.md

 - [yarn](https://www.npmjs.com/package/yarn)
 - [json-server](https://www.npmjs.com/package/json-server)

+To manage our node packages, we've chosen Yarn.
+Simply execute the command `yarn install` to set up all necessary dependencies.
+This single step ensures that your environment is fully prepared with all the required packages.

 ### Development server

 Run `make start-dev` for a development server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.